-227. All the Plaintiffs are expending considerable taxpayer dollars and undertaking adaptation measures to plan for, understand and protect their land, infrastructure, and residents from current and future anticipated climate impacts.
+196. All the Plaintiffs are expending considerable taxpayer dollars and undertaking adaptation measures to plan for, understand, and protect their land, infrastructure, and residents from current and future anticipated climate impacts.

-The costs of monitoring and assessment necessitated by Defendants' climate alteration.
+The costs of climate change impacts monitoring and assessment.

-- 228. Assessing and understanding the severity of current and projected impacts of Defendants' climate alteration within the Plaintiff communities has been a substantial and expensive undertaking.
+- 197. Assessing and understanding the severity of current and projected impacts within the Plaintiff communities has been a substantial and expensive undertaking.
 All Plaintiffs have had to spend staff time to better understand and respond to the impacts of climate change, and this will only increase along with climate change impacts.
-In addition to taxing their internal resources, all Plaintiffs have also expended money on outside experts to help understand existing and projected vulnerabilities. - 229.
-In 2012, Boulder County and the City of Boulder jointly spent nearly \$75,000 to hire a consultancy group to conduct a climate change preparedness study. - 230.
-Boulder County has also already spent thousands of additional dollars on additional studies and experts including, but not limited to: - \$14,000 in 2017, to study to analyze the economic impacts of climate change on, among other things, County infrastructure; - a consultant to identify high-risk property acquisitions and develop prospective approaches to reducing public and private risk to river-related hazards; and - a study of floodplain management and transportation system resiliency. - 231.
-Similarly, the City of Boulder has also already spent thousands of additional dollars on additional studies and experts including, but not limited to: - \$45,000 to analyze the impacts of extreme heat; - approximately \$15,000 to study the impacts of climate change on just two Cityowned facilities:
+In addition to taxing their internal resources, all Plaintiffs have also expended money on outside experts to help understand existing and projected vulnerabilities. - 198.
+In 2012, Boulder County and the City of Boulder jointly spent nearly \$75,000 apiece to hire a consultancy group to conduct a climate change preparedness study. - 199.
+Boulder County has also already spent thousands of additional dollars on additional studies and experts, including, but not limited, to: - \$14,000 in 2017, to study to analyze the economic impacts of climate change on, among other things, County infrastructure; - a consultant to identify high-risk property acquisitions and develop prospective approaches to reducing public and private risk to river-related hazards; and - a study of floodplain management and transportation system resiliency.

-- thousands of dollars on several studies to analyze the impact of climate change on water issues; - approximately \$15,000 to study forest vulnerability to disturbances and climate change; and - approximately \$20,000 to study drought adaptation and sensitivity of plant species. - 232.
-San Miguel County, which operates with a much smaller annual budget, has likewise spent thousands of dollars on additional studies and experts in order to understand its risks including, but not limited to: - approximately \$5,000 for a forest health assessment that involved climate change projections; - approximately \$32,500 for an analysis of debris flow hazards to the County, which occur after heavy rainfall due to the County's steep topography; and - a watershed study that considered, among other things, the impact of climate trends on the San Miguel Watershed. - 233.
-The monitoring and assessment costs incurred by Plaintiffs as a result of climate change caused and contributed to by Defendants' fossil fuel activities will continue to be necessary as the severity and timing of impacts will change as projected future emissions become actual emissions.
+- 200. Similarly, the City of Boulder has also already spent thousands of additional dollars on additional studies and experts including, but not limited, to: - \$45,000 to analyze the impacts of extreme heat; - approximately \$15,000 to study the impacts of climate change on just two Cityowned facilities: - thousands of dollars on several studies to analyze the impact of climate change on water issues; - approximately \$15,000 to study forest vulnerability to disturbances and climate change; and - approximately \$20,000 to study drought adaptation and sensitivity of plant species. - 201.
+And San Miguel County, which operates with a much smaller annual budget, has likewise spent thousands of dollars on additional studies and experts in order to understand its risks, including but not limited to: - approximately \$5,000 for a forest health assessment that involved climate change projections; - approximately \$32,500 for an analysis of debris flow hazards to the County, which occur after heavy rainfall due to the County's steep topography; - a watershed study that considered, among other things, the impact of climate trends on the San Miguel Watershed. - 202.
+These monitoring and assessment costs will continue to be necessary as the severity and timing of impacts will change as projected future emissions become actual emissions.